mcg/couchdb-solr2/README.md

 `count` and `offset` are respectively equivalent to the `rows` and `start` Solr parameters. `type` is used to match the `type` CouchDB field described above.

-It is implemented as a filter query for efficiency.
+Arbitrary query parameter support allows for a number of fascinating possibilities.
+For example, the author has combined CouchDB-Solr2 with [LocalSolr][localsolr] to bring geographical searching capabilities to CouchDB.

-An example CouchDB document:
+Let's take a look at an example CouchDB document:

     {
         "_id": "uniqueid",